Well-paid apprenticeships really do exist.

 During the course of this level 6 apprenticeship, you will pick up all the skills necessary to own a portfolio of corporate customers and make your way in the banking industry.
 On top of that, you’ll also earn yourself a financial services professional qualification along the way.

 The Civil Service would not have been our first guess when looking for high-paying positions.
 However, the Civil Service Fast Stream is an award-winning initiative to help get apprenticeships and graduates into careers in the Civil Service, and one of the ways they’ve been able to do this is with attractive starting salaries.

 Check out the Fast stream to get alerted when new positions are posted.

 Back to the world of finance now, but this time we are inside the fast-moving stream of corporate accounting and auditing.
 Big four accounting firm Ernst Young (EY), offer a number of apprenticeships with a tasty starting salary of just under £22k.
 Schemes that will get you started on the road to financial freedom include Assurance, Tax, and Transactions.

 Of the big four accounting firms, EY has (or at least openly advertise) the biggest starting salary, but given the unprecedented room for quick advancement within these large accounting firms, you’d do well to also check out schemes from the rest of the group; Deloitte, PWC, and KPMG.

 This isn’t the only scheme that Royal mail run and most have good starting salaries.
-Check out their early careers page during one of their hiring windows for several respectable 19K starting salary with lots of room to grow.
+Check out their early careers page during one of their hiring windows for several respectable 19K starting salaries with lots of room to grow.

 That concludes our roundup of top earners for this month, but we’ll keep our eyes peeled for more fantastic starting salaries.
 Why not check out our latest apprentice roles?

 Found a higher paying apprenticeship?
 Let us know and we’ll add it to the list!